 Celadon glazes are designed to be 100% Mixable.
 Mix with other colors, shade with Obsidian or tint with Snow.
 Glaze Tips - Coyote Clay & Color.
 Coyote Clay & Color Eggplant with Black liner.

 Glazing and Firing Tips, Suggestions, and Images.
 Notes on each glaze.
 GlazingSome glazes are very runny while others are quite stable.
 Master in Design: Ceramics, Bath, United Kingdom.
 Campus or Online Master!
 2016.
 Master in Design: Ceramics Ceramics aims to develop individual abilities within the subject, whether through practice or historical or theoretical study.

 Approaches range from sculpture and installation through to studio ceramics and design for products.
 The course is distinctive in offering you the opportunity to specialise in ceramics as a medium allied to a breadth of possibilities, and establishing negotiated individual modes of practice.
 Indian Clay Cup – Chai Pilgrimage.
 Chai from a clay cup — that raw, astringent taste of earth, mixed with gingery-sweet-milky tea — is the taste of India.

 However, there comes a point when it is useful to understand the process that clay goes through during drying and firing.
 This can help troubleshoot many of the problems you experience with your pieces.
-Plus it is darn interesting!
-Air Dry Clay Wet clay contains a large amount of water, a minimum of 25%, actually.
 Story VesselsMichael Berkley - Pitfired Pottery.
 It has been said that it is "the collection of moments that make time special".